b1-80274/OpenAQ_India/README.md

 - Warehouse built in the HDFS can accomodate huge amount of data which can be consumed by the data science team to built ML models on it.

 ## Possible Improvents
+- The code used for fetching the data from the API is string manipulation using `location_id`s and `parameter`s lists.
+Better approach is to use [pagination](https://docs.github.com/en/rest/using-the-rest-api/using-pagination-in-the-rest-api?apiVersion=2022-11-28).
 - The `location_id`s and `parameter`s have been hard-coded, but they can be dynamically fetched from the endpoint.
 - The local file system structure used for temperorily storing the data is a bit nested and unnecessary.
-- The code used for fetching the data from the API is string manipulation using `location_id`s and `parameter`s lists.
-Better approach is to use  `page` from metadata.
 - The pipeline only uses Indian cities data, but OpenAQ has data for the whole world.
 - Spark has been configured in the runtime (for JDBC connectivity).
 It can be pre-configured by putting the required JDBC connector jar file in the jars directory of Pyspark.